ereynrs/ereynrs.github.io/_drafts/smiles.md

 # SMILES strings notes

-The *Simplified Molecular-Input Line-Entry System* (SMILES) is a specification in the form of a line notation for describing the structure of chemical species using short ASCII strings.
+The *Simplified Molecular-Input Line-Entry System* (SMILES) is a *specification in the form of a line notation for describing the structure of chemical species using short ASCII strings*.
 SMILES strings can be imported by most molecule editors for conversion back into two-dimensional drawings or three-dimensional models of the molecules.

 **Typically, a number of equally valid SMILES strings can be written for a molecule.** For example, CCO, OCC and C(O)C all specify the structure of ethanol.